rmondini/trackandfield/README.md

 # tracknfieldproject

-We analyze the International Association of Athletics Federations (IAAF) 100-meter and 200-meter all-time men and women lists.
+We analyze the World Athletics (formerly known as International Association of Athletics Federations - IAAF) 100-meter and 200-meter all-time men and women lists.
 The code is written in Python 3 and contained in a Jupyter notebook.

 The code does the following:

-- Scrapes data from the IAAF website
+- Scrapes data from the World Athletics website
 - Builds Pandas DataFrames containing all the relevant information
 - Performs data cleaning and pre-processing
 - Performs several exploratory analyses on the 100m lists and produces plots to visualize the findings